reddio-com/doc/docs/guide/api-reference/balance.md

 ## Get balances V2

-Retrieve account balances in batch based on the stark_key
+Retrieve account balances in batch based on the stark_key, this API aggregates tokens by `contract_address`.

 **Parameters**